shihchengli/APE/README.md

 **Automated Property Estimator (APE)** software is a tool to automatically calculate the thermodynamic properties with considering anharmonic effect.
 All calculations were done using a development version of the [QChem](http://www.q-chem.com/) software package.

-Currently, APE can only estimate the thermodynamic property of a given molecule.
+Currently, APE can estimate the thermodynamic property of a given molecule and the kinetics properties of a given elementary reaction in gas-phase.

 **This software is still work in progress to develop more functions.**